maacnt/otomoto_deal_scraper/README.md

 # Misc.

+I am going to keep updating this every so often when i see that it got broken

 You can set a static link in shared.py at line 9 file in case of needing to run the program multiple times

 If the website would change its structure the program will <i>likely break</i>. i will try to maintain the code as long as i will need this program